 To find out if any of the rules above apply to a drug you take or want to take, check our Drug List.
-For the most up-to-date information, call Member Services or check our website at MolinaHealthcare.com/Medicare.
-If you disagree with our coverage or exception request decision, you may request an appeal.
-For more information about this, refer to section E in Chapter 9.
+For the most up-to-date information, call Member Services or check our website at molinahealthcare.com/medicare.
+If you disagree with our coverage decision based on any of the above reasons you may request an appeal.
+Please refer to Chapter 9 of the Member Handbook.